Keekay-OD/Bsky-Bot/README.md

 ## Features

-* Automatically post to X/Twitter, Mastodon, Bluesky.
+* Automatically post to Bluesky.
 * A friendly command-line setup interface to handle the authentication hassle for you.
 * Automatic state persistence - just put your state in the `self.state` dict and it'll get saved/restored across runs.
 * Graceful handling of different post length limits and image upload sizes between services.

-X/Twitter support is no longer regularly tested as the authors no longer use it.
-Reliability can't be guaranteed but pull requests are welcome.

 ## Limitations/Wishlist